Tesla: Rift With Trump Highlights Shaky Valuation (NASDAQ:TSLA)

-Tesla (TSLA) fell about 15% on Thursday, as disagreements between President Trump and Elon Musk about the Big, Beautiful Bill seemed to have triggered an irreparable right between the two.
-While shares recovered a bit on Friday, Tesla's future
+Tesla (TSLA) fell about 15% on Thursday, as disagreements between President Trump and Elon Musk about the Big, Beautiful Bill seemed to have triggered an irreparable rift between the two.
+While shares recovered a bit on Friday, Tesla's future outlook is much

 Tesla: Rift With Trump Highlights Shaky Valuation